 When I was getting ready for baby, I think I asked every mom I knew for her specific recommendations because I was getting stuck in analysis paralysis, researching each different product and adding/removing things from online shopping carts for months on end (FYI, that’s a great way to drive yourself crazy).
 I remember how hard it was to even know what you need, then to sort through all the options, read all the the reviews, wonder if they’re legit…the struggle was real.

 So since I now have my own list of favorite baby basics, that’s what’s compiled here, along with explanations.
-But the truth is, there’s basically no must-haves (especially for a newborn) besides a carseat, a sleeping place, a food source, and a boatload of diapers.
+But the truth is, there’s basically no must-haves (especially for a newborn) besides a carseat, a sleeping place, a food source, and a boatload of some kind of diapers.
 As with most things, it’s also really dependent on you and on baby.
 Baby’s preferences and temperament…your style, both aesthetically and parenting-wise (which you may not know yet)… your budget…the layout and size of your house…all the things.

 But here’s my list and my whys.
 These are all things I actually use/used and totally love!
 Whether you get these specific brands or not, hopefully this points you in the direction of some helpful items.
 Starred products are ones I’d try to have on hand before baby arrives.
-The others you can fill in and order as you need once you get to know this new tiny human and start to figure out what will work for you and the fam.
+The others you can fill in and order as/if you need once you get to know this new tiny human and start to figure out what will work for you and the fam.
 Bonus, almost all of these are sold on Amazon so you can one-stop-shop-it and have them on your doorstep quickly and be like yasss I just crushed it today prepping for baby.
-I know I did some mad dash ordering towards the end of my pregnancy.
+I know I did some mad dash ordering towards the end of my first pregnancy.
 Okay, so let’s gooo!

 *Uppababy Vista Stroller – It’s big, which may be a deterrent for some, but that’s one of the reasons I love it.
 I bring it everywhere, use it as my shopping cart, load up bags to bring to the park, it fits everything I need, I’ve never found it to be too heavy or hard to get in and out of the car.
 It’s a super smooth ride for baby on the streets/in stores, but I also wanted a stroller rugged enough and with big enough wheels so that I could take it on trails and move easily through grass/dirt roads, and this one has not failed me yet.
 One of the other major selling pieces for me was that it converts to be able to hold two kids (and actually three if one stands on a footboard in the back, sold separately).
 The bundle it comes with includes a toddler size seat as well as a bassinet.
 The bassinet was great to travel with when babe was smaller because we were able to use it as his sleeping place for naps and overnight.
 Get it on Amazon here.